 If you’re looking to bring home a Pug, there are certain things you should be researching.
-Everything from puppy shots, to health issues and diet regimen is essential for a healthy Pug.
-But as potential owners, you may be wondering: are Pugs smart?
-How smart are Pugs?
+Everything from puppy shots, to health issues and diet regimen are essential for a healthy Pug.
+But as potential owners, you may be wondering about their intelligence.

-To understand why Pugs ranked so low in Coren’s intelligence trials, we must first understand how we measure dog intelligence in Pugs.
+To understand why Pugs ranked so low in Stanley Coren’s intelligence trials, we must first understand how we measure dog intelligence in Pugs.
 Let’s further explore what actually makes Pugs smart.

 RECOMMENDED: 100 Most Intelligent Dog Breeds